dcBrian/Reddit/README.md

 - [Supabase - Open source Firebase alternative](https://supabase.com/)
 - [StepZen - GraphQL as a Service](https://stepzen.com/)
 - [NextAuth.js - Open-source authentication solution](https://next-auth.js.org/)

+## Features

+- Authentication with official Reddit account
+- Create a Post on an existing/new Subreddit
+- Add Comments/Votes on a specific Post
+- Add on a specific Post
+-

 ## Contact